awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 If you delete your default VPC, you can create a new one\.
 For more information, see [Creating a default VPC](#create-default-vpc)\.

 If you delete a default subnet, you can create a new one\.
 For more information, see [Creating a default subnet](#create-default-subnet)\.
 Alternatively, you can create a nondefault subnet in your default VPC and contact AWS Support to mark the subnet as a default subnet\.
-You must provide the following details: your AWS account ID, the region, and the subnet ID\.
+You must provide the following details: your AWS account ID, the Region, and the subnet ID\.
 To ensure that your new default subnet behaves as expected, modify the subnet attribute to assign public IP addresses to instances that are launched in that subnet\.
 For more information, see [Modifying the public IPv4 addressing attribute for your subnet](vpc-ip-addressing.md#subnet-public-ip)\.
 You can only have one default subnet per Availability Zone\.
 You cannot create a default subnet in a nondefault VPC\.

 ## Creating a default VPC<a name="create-default-vpc"></a>

 If you delete your default VPC, you can create a new one\.
 You cannot restore a previous default VPC that you deleted, and you cannot mark an existing nondefault VPC as a default VPC\.
-If your account supports EC2\-Classic, you cannot use these procedures to create a default VPC in a region that supports EC2\-Classic\.
+If your account supports EC2\-Classic, you cannot use these procedures to create a default VPC in a Region that supports EC2\-Classic\.

 When you create a default VPC, it is created with the standard [components](#default-vpc-components) of a default VPC, including a default subnet in each Availability Zone\.
 You cannot specify your own components\.
 The subnet CIDR blocks of your new default VPC may not map to the same Availability Zones as your previous default VPC\.
 For example, if the subnet with CIDR block `172.31.0.0/20` was created in `us-east-2a` in your previous default VPC, it may be created in `us-east-2b` in your new default VPC\.

-If you already have a default VPC in the region, you cannot create another one\.
+If you already have a default VPC in the Region, you cannot create another one\.

 **To create a default VPC using the Amazon VPC console**